Publications

 (In review) Loesberg, J.A. & J.L.
 Williams.
 Conspecific density and reproductive trade-offs govern population response to climate in a clonal wildflower.
 Submitted to Journal of Ecology

-(In Review) Loesberg, J.A. & J.L.
+(In press) Loesberg, J.A. & J.L.
 Williams.
 Seasonal climate drives population growth but not costs of reproduction of a perennial wildflower.
-Submitted to Ecology
+Submitted to Ecology, accepted August 21, 2025

-(In Review) Clark, J.; Siren, A.; Loesberg, J.; Morelli, T.L.
+(In press) Clark, J.; Siren, A.; Loesberg, J.; Morelli, T.L.
 SiMPL Wildlife Magnet: A camera trap tool for detecting all creatures great and small.
-Submitted to Ecology and Evolution
+Submitted to Ecology and Evolution, accepted October 3, 2025

 Hesketh, A.*; Loesberg, J.*; Bledsoe, E.; Karst, J.; Macdonald, E. 2022.
 Seasonal and annual dynamics of western Canadian boreal forest plant communities: a legacy dataset spanning four decades.
 Ecology 103:11. * indicates equal contribution